fahad15090/Tecno-spark-7/README.md

-# Techno-spark-7 root
+# Tecno-spark-7 root
-## Techno spark 7 successfully rooted by @fahad
+## Tecno spark 7 successfully rooted by @fahad
 - This device contain A/B slots partition
 - **⚠️Caution this will you data**
 ## Prerequisite